-Earnings per common share were computed based upon weighted-average shares of common stock outstanding of 1,538,919 and 1,537,810 for 2023 and 2022, respectively.
-The Corporation does have 1,000 shares restricted for a stock award plan, but no other outstanding stock options, convertible securities, or other stock grants or awards, which could cause potential dilution to basic earnings per share.
-Since the shares restricted are minimal, the Corporation did not consider them as a dilution to the basic earnings per share.
+Earnings per common share were computed based upon weighted-average shares of common stock outstanding of 1,538,557 and 1,538,919 for 2024 and 2023, respectively.
+At December 31, 2023, the Corporation had 1,000 shares restricted for a stock award plan.
+The restricted stock award plan was terminated in the year ending December 31, 2024.
+During the year ending December 31, 2024 and 2023 there were no other outstanding stock options, convertible securities, or other stock grants or awards, which could cause potential dilution to basic earnings per share.
+Since the shares restricted at December 31, 2023 were minimal, the Corporation did not consider them as a dilution to the basic earnings per share.